 Through all of these disciplines, students will be taught a wider range of vocabulary.
 Knowing the words to express thoughts and feelings gives students access to their world and themselves.
 It is the gateway to all other learning.

 Curriculum Features - How do we embed the learning?

-We teach Language skills through Literature, and we encourage students to read whole texts over extracts, to build stronger foundations of understanding and the enjoyment that follows.
+We teach Language skills through Literature, and we encourage students to read whole texts, building stronger foundations of understanding and the enjoyment that follows.

 We explicitly teach fluent reading, through peer work and teacher modelling.
-Reading for Pleasure lessons are central to our approach in Key Stage 3, involving the shared experience of a whole class text.
-We embed this with vocabulary instruction, using effective models to pre-teach difficult vocabulary.
-Reading hubs in our academy en-sure that everyone has access to their own books.
-We employ a set of protocols before, during and after reading activities to break down barriers to understanding.
+Reading for Pleasure lessons are central to our approach in Year 7 and 8, involving the shared experience and enjoyment of a whole class text.
+We embed this with vocabulary instruction, using effective models to pre-teach unfamiliar vocabulary.
+Writing for Pleasure lessons sharpen accuracy, and act as a vehicle for self-expression through different writing forms.
+We encourage articulacy throughout and provide students with a range of different speaking and listening opportunities throughout the course.

 Curriculum Enrichment – How do we link with other subjects and offer experiences?

 Wherever possible we explicitly draw the link with other subjects.
 The skills of argument, justification and evaluation are the same in English and History, and we teach students not only to recognise that, but actively use the same techniques in their responses.
 We make the links between Art and English explicit.
 Literature is part of wider cultural and artistic thinking that is studied in Art, and creative writing is another form of artistic expression.